Dog crossbreed: Designer dogs

-Designer dog breeders are often criticised for being more interested in profitable puppy production than in dog health and welfare.
+Designer dog breeders are often criticized for being more interested in profitable puppy production than in dog health and welfare.
 Wally Conron, writing in Reader's Digest, comments on the popularity of crosses after his introduction of the Labradoodle: "Were breeders bothering to check their sires and bitches for heredity faults, or were they simply caught up in delivering to hungry customers the next status symbol?"

 'Designer dog' puppies sometimes bring higher prices than the purebreds from which they are bred.
 Fanciers of designer dogs say that all modern dog breeds were created from earlier breeds and types of dogs through the same kind of selective breeding that is used to create designer dogs.
-The Toy Poodle was bred down in size from the larger Standard Poodle, most likely by crossing with various very small Bichon types, such as the Maltese and Havanese.
-Most of the modern breeds have ancestries that include various older dog types and breeds; see individual breed articles for details of the origin of each breed.
+Most of the modern breeds have ancestries that include various older dog types and breeds.

-Health of crossbred dogs depends on their being descended from healthy parents.
-Breeders who select their breeding stock for cost-effectiveness and who skip health testing for the same reason will not produce puppies that are as reliably healthy as those bred by more conscientious breeders.
-However, studies of longevity in dogs have found some advantage for crossbreeds compared to purebred dogs.
-In general it is believed that crossbred dogs "have a far lower chance of exhibiting the disorders that are common with the parental breeds.
-Their genetic health will be substantially higher."

-Genetic defects
+Health and genetic defects

 Crossbreeding that takes advantage of the increased chance that a recessive detrimental allele will only be inherited from one parent and therefore not expressed in the phenotype of the offspring, is one strategy breeders can use to decrease the incidences of genetic defects.
-Knowing the disease incidence in the breed, and the genetic history of the individual, is important.